 Many of the residents of these parishes are Jamaican Maroons, or descendants of escaped African slaves who established their own, free communities in the mountainous area surrounding the Blue Mountains.

-Even if a coffee plant is grown along the Blue Mountains, in one of the four official parishes, if it wasn’t grown between the altitudes of 3,000 and 5,000 feet above sea level, it cannot officially be classified as a Jamaican Blue Mountain coffee plant.
+Even if a coffee plant is grown along the Blue Mountains, in one of the four official parishes, if it wasn’t grown between the altitudes of 3,000 and 5,000 feet above sea level, it cannot officially be classified as a Jamaica Blue Mountain coffee plant.
 (On a side note, if you want to grow your own coffee plant check out this post)

 The altitude of the Blue Mountain ridge is also absolutely perfect for Arabica plants, which thrive when grown between about 4,000 and 5,000 feet above sea level.

-These specifications may seem ridiculously strict, but there’s a reason the origins of Jamaican Blue Mountain coffee plants are regulated as closely as they are — these strict specifications yield some of the highest-quality coffee in the world.
+These specifications may seem ridiculously strict, but there’s a reason the origins of Jamaica Blue Mountain coffee plants are regulated as closely as they are — these strict specifications yield some of the highest-quality coffee in the world.

 The Jamaica Blue Mountains receive the perfect amount of regular rainfall for Arabica plants, and, as an added bonus, the cloud cover that envelops the mountain ridge helps protect the coffee plants’ delicate leaves from overexposure to sunlight.

 Jamaica Coffee Regulations

 In 1950, the Jamaican government established the Jamaican Coffee Industry Board (JCIB), whose sole purpose is to maintain the quality of exported Jamaican coffee, ensuring that no matter what country or region you come from, the Jamaican coffee that you consume meets the highest of quality standards.

 Don’t fret, this merger doesn’t change the strict quality standards of Jamaican Blue Mountain coffee production, so you can rest assured that your Jamaican coffee is as high of a quality as ever.
 This strict regulatory work is part of what makes Jamaican Blue Mountain coffee so expensive.

 JACRA also does extensive work on regulating the growth, harvesting, processing, and marketing of Jamaican Blue Mountain coffee, so that the entire coffee-making process, from the planting of the seeds to the roasting of the beans is quality assured.

 It’s very difficult to accurately describe the subtle, yet complex flavors of Jamaican Blue Mountain coffee to those who haven’t tasted it before, but many coffee connoisseurs say that the coffee that comes from the Jamaican Blue Mountains is extraordinarily smooth, clean, and mild, but without tasting dull or bland.

 Although all of these different notes and flavors might seem like they would clash, something about their proportions makes them work in harmony, creating an overall flavor profile that cannot be found in any other variety of coffee bean.

-How much does Jamaican Blue Mountain coffee actually cost?
+How much is Jamaica Blue Mountain Coffee?

-A one-pound bag of Jamaican Blue Mountain coffee, which is equivalent to about 50 or 60 cups of coffee, from such places as Volcanica Coffee might cost you anywhere between $50 and $60.
+A one-pound bag of Jamaica Blue Mountain coffee, which is equivalent to about 50 or 60 cups of coffee, from such places as Volcanica Coffee might cost you anywhere between $50 and $60.

 Although this may seem like a great deal, don’t be fooled.
 It’s highly unlikely that Jamaican Blue Mountain coffee will ever be that cheap, and if a retailer is claiming that they can sell it to you for those low prices, their coffee probably isn’t the real deal.

 Without that seal of authenticity, you can be sure that the coffee you’re looking to purchase is a cheap knockoff, or a blend that contains a very small percentage of actual Jamaican Blue Mountain coffee.

-However, if you’re a true coffee fanatic with a passion for the most delicious, nuanced, and complex coffee out there, you might want to put trying a cup of Jamaican Blue Mountain coffee on your bucket list!
+However, if you’re a true coffee fanatic with a passion for the most delicious, nuanced, and complex coffee out there, you might want to put trying a cup of Jamaica Blue Mountain coffee on your bucket list!